Pitts and Intuitionistic Multi-Succedent: Uniform Interpolation for KM: Conclusion

 \begin{proof} For the implication on the left, we reason by induction on the proof of $\vdash\Gamma \Ra \Delta$.
 Most rules of $\GfourKM$ are trivially simulated in $\KMH$, with the exception of $\ImpR$ and $\ImpLImp$.
 We focus on the former, as the latter is treated using a similar argument.
 We assume that we have proofs of $\openboxes\Gamma,\phi\vdash\psi$ and $\Gamma,\phi\vdash\psi\lor\bigvee\Delta$, and prove $\Gamma\vdash(\phi\to\psi)\vee\bigvee\Delta$.
 The pivot of the proof is the obtaining of $\Gamma\vdash_{\KMH}\phi\vee(\phi\to\psi)$ from $\openboxes\Gamma,\phi\vdash_{\KMH}\psi$.
 We first use the monotonicity of $\KMH$~(\rocqdoc{KM.GHC.logics.html\#KMH_monot}) and the deduction theorem~(\rocqdoc{KM.GHC.properties.html\#KMH_Deduction_Theorem}) to obtain $\openboxes\Gamma,\Box(\phi\to\psi)\vdash\phi\to\psi$.
 Then, we can use a lemma simulating the sequent rule $\BoxR$~(\rocqdoc{KM.Sequent.Equiv_KMH.html\#open_boxes_GL_rule}) giving us $\Gamma\vdash\Box(\phi\to\psi)$.
 As $\Box(\phi\to\psi)\to(\phi\vee(\phi\to(\phi\to\psi))$ is an instance of the axiom $\KMax$, we get $\Gamma\vdash\phi\vee(\phi\to(\phi\to\psi))$, hence $\Gamma\vdash\phi\vee(\phi\to\psi)$.
 A reasoning by cases~(\rocqdoc{KM.GHC.properties.html\#ND_OrE}) and the use of $\Gamma,\phi\vdash_{\KMH}\psi\lor\bigvee\Delta$ gives us $\Gamma\vdash(\phi\to\psi)\vee\bigvee\Delta$.

-Now, for the right application assume $\Gamma \vdash_{\KMH}\phi$.
+Now, for the right direction assume $\Gamma \vdash_{\KMH}\phi$.
 We reason by induction on the proof, essentially proving that the sequent calculus simulates the axiomatic step, crucially using the admissibility of cut in the $\MPax$ case. \end{proof}

 \begin{remark} Two universes co-exist in Rocq: the impredicative universe \texttt{Prop} and the predicative universe \texttt{Type}.
 Proving a statement in \texttt{Type} requires constructing a concrete proof term, which can later be inspected to build other terms.
 However, a proof of a statement in \texttt{Prop} only guarantees that the property holds, without granting the ability to inspect the proof.
 As we defined $\KMH$ in \texttt{Prop} and $\GfourKM$ in \texttt{Type}, the second part of our proof above is illegal in Rocq: the sheer existence of an axiomatic proof cannot directly be used to build a concrete sequent proof.
 However, the decidability of $\GfourKM$ comes to the rescue by allowing us to produce a proof from the knowledge of the existence of one. \end{remark}